 The main difference between Eclairs and Profiteroles is the shape given to the Choux Pastry: one is thin and long while the other one is small and round.

-The profiteroles filling is often also different than an eclair one.
-An eclair is always filled with a cream (whipped cream, pastry cream,…) while a Profiterole can also be filled with Ice Cream.
+The filling is often also different.
+An eclair is always filled with a cream (whipped cream, pastry cream,…) while a Profiterole can also be filled with Ice Cream – and that’s usually how they are served in France.

 Also, Eclairs are usually finished with a glaze and Profiteroles with a Chocolate Sauce.